-Inquiry under way after man dies 'in medical event' during police chase
+Man dies from 'medical event' after Hawke's Bay police chase

 "He assaulted an officer before fleeing on foot.

-"The foot chase ended when the driver was located at a property on Canaervon Drive.
+"The foot chase ended when the driver was located at a property on Caernarvon Drive.

 "At this point the driver suffered what appears to have been a medical event.